norcams/docs-enduser/docs/project-application.rst

   The amount of memory availble to an instance.

 **Number of volumes**
-  In UH-Iaas, block storage is called volume.
+  In NREC, block storage is called volume.
 The number indicates how many volumes are available in a project.

 **Volume size**